 When is a joke not a joke?

 By Sue Roffey|2017-10-10T19:21:25+01:00December 7th, 2012|Blogs, Social emotional learning|Comments Off on When is a joke not a joke?

 About the Author: Sue Roffey

 Dr Sue Roffey FRSA FBPsS is a psychologist, academic, author, activist and speaker.
-She holds posts as Honorary Associate Professor at University College, London and Adjunct Associate Professor at the Western Sydney University, and also affiliated to the Wellbeing Institute at Cambridge University.
-She is a member of the Advisory Board of the Carnegie Centre of Excellence for Mental Health in Schools, and was a member of the Editorial Board of Educational and Child Psychology.
+She is an Honorary Associate Professor at University College, London She is a member of the Advisory Board of the Carnegie Centre of Excellence for Mental Health in Schools, and was a member of the Editorial Board of Educational and Child Psychology.